-OBJECTIVE 1.1 Expand public access to the NEA's programs and award-supported activities.
+OBJECTIVE 1 Expand public access to the Arts Endowment's programs and award-supported activities.

-OBJECTIVE 1.2 Prioritize data-driven methods to broaden and deepen engagement with underserved communities.
+OBJECTIVE 2 Prioritize data-driven methods to broaden and deepen engagement with underserved communities.

-OBJECTIVE 1.3 Provide opportunities for people throughout the country to participate in arts education and to increase their knowledge and skills in the arts at all stages of life.
+OBJECTIVE 3 Provide opportunities for people throughout the country to acquire knowledge and skills in the arts at all stages of life.